 • Identity restoration and credit monitoring

-Information about customers and employees can be sensitive, and leaks or violations that reveal such data jeopardize the security of the people affected and put your company at risk of a lawsuit.
+Breach liability coverage (sometimes known as privacy liability coverage) is also crucial for most businesses, particularly those with information or privacy risk.
+Sensitive information about customers and leaks or violations that reveal such data jeopardize the security of the people affected and put your company at risk of a lawsuit.

 Privacy liability coverage shields your business from liabilities if a cyber incident or privacy law violation occurs.
-These expenses may result, for instance, from weaknesses necessary to fulfill a contractual commitment or governmental and law enforcement regulatory inquiries.
+These expenses may result from weaknesses necessary to fulfill a contractual commitment or governmental and law enforcement regulatory inquiries.

 How much of your business’s operations depend on technology?
 Network business interruption coverage offers a solution for companies exposed to operational cyber risks.

-You can recover lost earnings, fixed expenditures, and additional costs spent during the period your business was disrupted when your network or the network of a provider on whom you rely goes down due to an event.
+You can recover lost earnings, fixed expenditures, and additional costs spent during the period your business was disrupted when your network or the network of your service provider goes down due to an event.

-This involves damage brought on by flaws in security, such as a third-party hack; or system failures, including unsuccessful software patches and human errors.
+This involves damage due to flaws in security, such as a third-party hack, or system failures, including unsuccessful software patches and human error.

 E&O coverage protects against lawsuits brought about by mistakes made while delivering your services or by their non-performance.

-This can include professional services more commonly delivered by attorneys, surgeons, architects, and engineers and technology-related services such as software and consultancy.
+This can include professional services usually delivered by attorneys, surgeons, architects, and engineers and technology-related services such as software and consultancy.

 Should this happen, E&O coverage covers claims of carelessness or contract violation.
 It may also cover the expense of indemnification or legal defense in case of a lawsuit or customer disagreement.